“Do We Really Need Staging?” How One Homeowner Went from a Doubter to a Believer

 This question was an exact quote from one of our testimonials on Yelp.
 When we first emailed each other about staging, I could tell the seller was unsure.
-Which is totally understandable, after all, hiring a professional stager is not like buying a pair of socks at Target.
+Which is totally understandable.
+After all, hiring a professional stager isn’t like buying a pair of socks at Target.

-The act of hiring a home stager can also seem a little crazy: having total strangers come into your home, fill the home with staging furniture and props to make your house looks like someone lives there (albeit stylishly).
+The act of hiring a home stager can also seem a little crazy: having total strangers come into your home and fill it with staging furniture and props to make your house looks like someone lives there (albeit stylishly).

-The process can seem like an episode of twilight zone and why should the sellers pour more money into something they want to sell off as soon as possible?
-Here is how we turned a doubting home seller into a believer.
+The process can seem like an episode of the Twilight Zone and why should the sellers pour more money into something they want to sell off as soon as possible?
+Here is how we turned a doubting home seller into a believer: